Sukuk: Qatar

 Qatar authorities and government related companies are looking into funding for its infrastructure projects by issuing Sukuk.
-In 2011 Qatar issued 11 percent of global Sukuk.
+In 2011 Qatar issued 11 percent of global sukuk.

 Saudi Arabia

-Saudi Aramco, A Saudi Arabian national petroleum and natural gas company, issued its first ever Sukuk on 6 April 2017.
-Raising approximately 11.25bn Riyals ($3bn), the move was prompted as a response to the low oil prices.
+Saudi Aramco, a Saudi Arabian national petroleum and natural gas company, issued its first ever sukuk on 6 April 2017.
+Raising approximately 11.25bn riyals ($3bn), the move was prompted by low oil prices.

 Later in the same month, the Saudi government raised US$9 billion in sukuk.
 Half were five-year sukuk with 100 basis point swap spread and the other half had a ten-year tenor with 140 basis point spread.
 In September 2017, the government sold further domestic sukuk worth 7 billion riyals (US$1.9 billion) and another 4.77 billion riyals (US$1.27 billion) were sold in December.
 These combined five-year sukuks priced at 2.75%, seven-year ones at 3.25%, and a ten-year tranche at 3.45%.

 Singapore

-Singapore was the first non-Muslim majority country to issue a Sovereign Sukuk in 2009.
-Called the MAS Sukuk domestically, it is issued via a wholly owned subsidiary of the Monetary Authority of Singapore – Singapore Sukuk Pte Ltd. The Singapore MAS Sukuk is treated similarly to the conventional Singapore Government Securities ("SGS") in aspects such as compliance with liquidity requirements.
+In 2009, Singapore became the first non-Muslim majority country to issue a sovereign sukuk.
+Called the MAS Sukuk domestically, it is issued via a wholly owned subsidiary of the Monetary Authority of Singapore—Singapore Sukuk Pte Ltd. The Singapore MAS Sukuk is treated similarly to conventional Singapore Government Securities ("SGS") in aspects such as compliance with liquidity requirements.

-Since then there have been several Sukuk issuances in Singapore by local and foreign issuers.
-Singapore City Development Limited issued the first Ijara Sukuk in 2009, and Khazanah Shd Bhd issued a SGD1.5 billion Sukuk in 2010 to finance its acquisition of parkway holdings.
-In 2013, there were 2 new Sukuk Programmes arranged for Singapore listed companies – Swiber Holdings & Vallianz Holdings, with the former issuing a SGD150 million 5-year sukuk in Aug 2013.
+Since then there have been several sukuk issuances in Singapore by local and foreign issuers.
+Singapore City Development Limited issued the first Singaporean ijarah sukuk in 2009, and Khazanah Shd Bhd issued a SGD1.5 billion sukuk in 2010 to finance its acquisition of parkway holdings.
+In 2013, there were 2 new sukuk programmes arranged for Singapore listed companies Swiber Holdings and Vallianz Holdings, with the former issuing a SGD150 million 5-year sukuk in Aug 2013.